 The Fair Work Act 2009 represents another legislative milestone in labour law in Australia.

-Under this legislation, Fair Work Australia (“FWA”) has become the new industrial umpire.
+Under this legislation, the Fair Work Commission (“FWC”) has become the new industrial umpire.
 It has replaced the Australian Industrial Relations Commission as well as other bodies and is a “one-stop shop” for the resolution of labour disputes.